tomjaguarpaw/blog.poisson.chat/posts/2021-03-17-what-is-a-type.md

 [^sound]: Whereas most formal methods are sound for proving the absence of certain bugs, testing is a sound method of finding bugs.

-But approaches using "types" seem different.
+Approaches using "types" seem different.
 To prove a specification, a typing judgement "`t : T`", the way forward is to prove more typing judgements by following the rules of some "type system".
 Types tell me both "how to specify things" and "how to verify things"---by specifying and verifying sub-things.